kenicenoel/NG-Web-Scraper/Readme.md

 ### NG Web Scraper

-A webscraper built from scrath in node.
-Scrapes a website for content.
+A webscraper for Now Grenada built from scratch in node.
+It uses Serverless, express and Amazon Web Services Lambda.
+In short, it basically scrapes the website for news content.

 #### How to use: